d3n50/canalkey/README.md

 El archivo "delkeylog.sh" añadirá el estado de "kill" al archivo "state", despues de 30 segundos eliminará el directorio "server_$port".

-# ENGLISH
-# I'm not responsible for the use of this tool
+# ENGLISH: I'm not responsible for the use of this tool

 This keylogger uses the "showkey" tool, runs on the victim machine and starts sending requests with the curl command to our server.